AdhocAdam/smletsexchangeconnector/docs/_posts/2018-04-24-Building-a-Custom-Settings-UI-for-Service-Manager-(part-2).md

 ![](/smletsexchangeconnector/images/CreateACustomMPSettingsPane/03.png)

-We'll create a project of the Windows Desktop and WPF Application variety that targets .NET 3.5 for SCSM 2012 R2.
+We'll create a project of the Windows Desktop and Class Library variety that targets .NET 3.5 for SCSM 2012 R2.

 ![](/smletsexchangeconnector/images/CreateACustomMPSettingsPane/21.png)